rvs-fluid-it/camel-jersey2/README.md

 ```

 The jersey2-engine will be looked up from the Camel registry.
-It is basically what is needed when you use Camel inside of a Dropwizard application.
-Since the jersey-2 engine  will be instantiated by Dropwizard and should only passed to the CamelContext.
+It is basically what is needed when you use Camel from within a Dropwizard application.
+The jersey-2 engine  will allready be instantiated by Dropwizard and hence should only be propagated to the CamelContext.

 State:
 ------